-In this appeal from Centre County, the Superior Court discussed the interplay between a condominium association’s declaration and its bylaws when there is a conflict between the two.
+In this appeal from Centre County, the Commonwealth Court discussed the interplay between a condominium association’s declaration and its bylaws when there is a conflict between the two.

 Appellant Pamela Assalita (“Appellant”) owns a unit in a condominium known as Midtown Square.
 A common waterline servicing Appellant’s unit enters Midtown Square’s basement, then divides into separate branches for each unit.
 The waterline branch serving only Appellant’s unit has frozen several times over the last several years, in part because a part of the branch runs through an unheated basement garage.
 The Midtown Square Condominium Association (the “Association”) notified Appellant that she was responsible for maintaining and repairing her waterline branch, and Appellant filed a declaratory judgment action, requesting for the trial court to declare that (1) the Association is responsible for remedying the persistently freezing waterlines, and (2) Appellant shall not be responsible for paying for repairs for the waterline leading to her unit until the Association permanently fixes the problem.